Pachycereus pecten-aboriginum: Description

-P. pecten-aboriginum is a tree up to 15 m tall.
+P. pecten-aboriginum is a tree up to 15 m tall with many branches.
 The erect or ascending branches are up to 25 cm in diameter.
-The immature stems are up to 22 cm wide with 10 or 11 ribs.
-Mature stems are up to 17.5 cm wide with 10 to 12 ribs.
-The areoles bear rigid, sharp, white to gray spines, which may be curved on mature stems.
+Trunks of up to 2 meters in diameter are formed.
+The deep green, immature stems are up to 22 cm wide with 10 or 11 ribs.
+Mature stems are up to 17.5 cm wide with 10 to 12 ribs that are slightly rounded.
+They have a diameter of 9 to 13 cm.
+The areoles bear rigid, sharp, white to gray spines, that are up to 1 to 3 cm long which may be curved on mature stems.
+The eight to nine radial spines are up to 1 cm and greyish.

 The flower is white and about 5.0 to 7.5 cm long.
 It opens in the evening and closes by midday.
 The ovary is coated in velvety brown hairs.
 The floral bracts are linear with long-attenuated tips covering the development of flower buds.
 Flowering occurs January through March.

 The fruit is densely covered with long, golden yellow spines up to 6 cm long.
 It ripens by June and July.
 It splits at maturity to reveal a thin layer of firm, red, juicy pulp and shiny black seeds, each about 0.5 cm long.